Dutch Steam merchant

 |Notes on event|

 The Medea (Master Willem van der Heul) was struck by one torpedo on the starboard side aft in #3 hold.
 The explosion stopped the engines and caused several fires in the deck cargo which contained paint, benzine and chemicals.
-The crew immediately abandoned ship in lifeboats and on rafts without sending a distress signal while the Medea developed a heavy list to port and eventually capsized and sank about 5 minutes after being hit.
+The 26 crew members and two gunners (the ship was armed with one 3in gun) immediately abandoned ship in lifeboats and on rafts without sending a distress signal while the Medea developed a heavy list to port and eventually capsized and sank about 5 minutes after being hit.
 Four crew members were lost.
 The master and 23 survivors were picked up after about one hour by the American submarine chaser USS SC-533, assisted by USS PC-478.
 They were transferred to HMS Havelock (H 88) (Cdr E.H.
 Thomas, DSC, RN) and landed at Guantanamo Bay later that day, where eight of them had to be hospitalized with injuries and one died of his wounds on 14 August.

 If you can help us with any additional information on this vessel then please contact us.